Rok Garbas

 And now there’s a third reason: building in-house got cheap.
 A senior engineer with Claude Code can prototype in a week what used to take a team a quarter.
 The NIH instinct that managers used to squash?
 It’s becoming rational.
 Why negotiate a vendor contract when you can just… build the thing?

-But I can see the shape of something.
+Something is forming though, even if it’s blurry.
 The tools that lasted in my career weren’t the technically best ones.
 They were the ones where I felt like I belonged to something.
 Where trust built up between the people making the tool and the people using it.
 Not trust in the code.
 Trust in the humans behind it.
 That part is hard to prompt your way into.

 Open source might be changing too.
 When someone can reproduce your tool with a good test suite and an AI assistant and an afternoon, what’s the moat?
 Maybe it was never the code.
 Maybe it was always the people.

-And here’s what I keep coming back to: the users are shifting.
-Developers aren’t going away, but what they do is changing.
+One thing keeps nagging at me: the users themselves are changing.
+Developers still exist, obviously, but what they actually spend their time on looks different than it did two years ago.
 And alongside them, AI agents are becoming primary consumers of the tools we build today.
 They call your APIs.
 They read your CLI output.
 They configure your systems.
-A whole new layer of DevEx tooling will emerge just to manage the complexity that agents themselves create.
-We’re not losing DevEx.
-We’re watching its audience transform.

 Some of the things we’re building right now feel safe.
 They’re genuinely complex.
 AI can’t handle them today.
 But nothing I’ve seen suggests the improvement curve is flattening.
 What AI can’t do this year, it’ll probably handle in one or two.
-The complexity moat is real, but it’s shrinking.
-Betting your company on “this is too hard for AI” is a countdown, not a strategy.